frankwallis/react-slidedown/README.md

 This component uses CSS to perform the animation, following an algorithm ([first described here](http://n12v.com/css-transition-to-from-auto)).
 The desired height of the element is calculated, and then css is used to transition that height.
 After the transition has completed the height is set to ```height: auto```.

+react-slidein is perfect for dropdown lists, popup menus, accordions and closeable panels which have varying sized content.

 ## Installation ##

 ```sh